 What do students study?

-Students have the opportunity to conduct some fun experiments and participate in trips linked to specific areas of the course.
-By the end of the course, students have developed a critical approach to scientific methods, evidence and theories, and a knowledge and understanding of how psychology works and its role in society.
-They also develop oral, visual and written communication, and problem solving skills.
+By the end of your course, you should have developed a critical approach to scientific methods, evidence and theories, and a knowledge and understanding of how psychology works and its role in society.
+You will also develop skills including: oral, visual and written communication problem solving.